GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 Now you can create a release to test out your configuration.

-1. First build the application for production:
+1. Build and digest the application assets for production:

-        MIX_ENV=prod mix deps.compile, compile
         cd assets
         npm install
         ./node_modules/brunch/bin/brunch build -p
         cd ..
         mix phx.digest

-    Remember that if your app is an umbrella app, the assets directory may be located in one of the apps subdirectories.
+    Remember that if your app is an umbrella app, the assets directory might be located in one of the apps subdirectories.

 2. Build the release: